Trips

 Multi-Language Trips

-If your agency supports multiple languages (EN, FR, ES), you can write block content in each language from within the same block.
+If your agency has multiple languages enabled in Settings → Agency, you can write block content in each enabled language from within the same block.
 The client sees the proposal in the language set for the trip.
+Up to 66 languages are supported — pick the ones that match your audience.

 Common Questions